Frequently Asked Questions

 COP – Continuous Power is defined according to ISO8528-1 as the base load power output that a generator set can produce at a constant load for an unlimited number of hours a year, as long as the maintenance intervals and procedures are being carried out as prescribed by the manufacturer.

-According to legislations within the EU all generator sets that are subject of movement at least once a year and are below 560kW of mechanical power output from the engine must fulfill the demands in EU Stage III A emission requirements.
-If the generator set isn’t subject of movement at least once a year or have a higher power output than 560 mechanical kW the generator set doesn’t have to comply with Eu Stage III A.
+According to legislations within the EU all generator sets that are subject of movement at least once a year and are below 560kW of mechanical power output from the engine must fulfill the demands in EU Stage V emission requirements.
+If the generator set isn’t subject of movement, all stationary gensets as an example, the generator set doesn’t have to comply with Eu Stage V.

 The most commonly used fuel in Sweden for backup power is environmental diesel of class MK1 B0.
 The B0 indicates that there are 0% RME and/or FAME in the diesel.
 Most suppliers also accepts synthetic diesel like EcoPar.
 If you are to use any other type of diesel fuel for your backup power, please be careful and check with the vendor if that fuel type is approved, you may experience power deterioration and/or shortened service interval.